amnuts/coding-club/readme.md

 # Overview

-Coding club exercise: observer pattern
+Coding club exercises.
+Each exercise is tagged, so check out the releases.

 ## Installation instructions